tarihub/blackjump/README_en.md

 [简体中文](https://github.com/tarimoe/blackjump/README.md) | [English](https://github.com/tarimoe/blackjump/README_EN.md)

-> Legal Disclaimer: This tool is only intended for legally authorized enterprise security construction activities,
+> Legal Disclaimer: This tool is only intended for legally authorized enterprise security construction activities.
-> such as internal attack and defense drills, vulnerability verification, and retesting.
 >
-> If you need to test the usability of this tool, please build your own target environment.
 > When using this tool for testing, you should ensure that the behavior complies with local laws and
 > regulations and has obtained sufficient authorization.
 Do not use against unauthorized targets.
 >